-I’ve been using the Bellroy Micro Sleeve as my “daily carry” (I know) and thought I’d share my thoughts with you dear reader.
+I’ve been using the Bellroy Micro Sleeve as my “daily carry” and thought I’d share my thoughts on this great little wallet.

 Design and Construction

 The Bellroy Micro Sleeve is designed to hold between two to four cards plus a few folded bank notes.
 At the moment I’m not travelling much, and only need to cary my bank card and my Drivers Licence for ID, which makes the Micro Sleeve just about perfect.

 The Micro Sleeve has two slots on the outside for your cards and a single pocket in between for your cash – squeezing the ends of the Micro Sleeve opens up the cash pocket allowing easy access to your cash.

 This design made me think of the simple coin pockets we had as kids back in the

 70s day, made from plastic, and generally covered with pictures of the Smurfs or Snoopy.
 The top was kept closed by two flat steel springs, you squeezed the ends to open the pocket, which would close with a snap somewhere between satisfying and terrifying.